mmpetarpeshev/parcelLab-SRE/README.md

 ## Github Actions pipeline.

-To repository has a pipeline for automated deployment of the helm charts to minikube on every push in the main branch.
+To repository has a pipeline for automated deployment of the helm chart to Minikube on every push in the main branch.

 https://github.com/mmpetarpeshev/parcelLab-SRE/actions